ewoodhead/QuantumNPA.jl/README.md

-QuantumNPA calls the SCS solver by default (since it doesn't require a license) to solve the NPA relaxation of a quantum optimisation problem, but a keyword argument lets you specify a different one.
+QuantumNPA calls the SCS solver by default (since it doesn't require a license) to solve the NPA relaxation of a quantum optimisation problem, but a keyword argument `solver` lets you specify a different one.
 E.g., solve a problem using Mosek (which you need a license file to use):
 ```julia
 julia> using MosekTools